lino-framework/lino/docs/dev/translate/index.rst

 - We suppose that you have installed the :ref:`development version
   <lino.dev.install>` of Lino.

-- We also suppose that :ref:`cosi` is the application you want to translate, and that you have installed it as explained in :ref:`cosi.install`.
+- We suppose that :mod:`lino.projects.min1` is the application you want to translate.

 - And let's say for example that you want to translate them to *Spanish*.